Central Oxfordshire Travel Plan

 - A reduced impact of private vehicles where roads are congestion-free for residents, visitors, and businesses to make essential journeys in zero-emission vehicles.

-- Carbon neutral transport for a carbon neutral city.
+- Net-zero transport for a net-zero city.
 Prioritising measures and approaches that utilise minimal resources.

-- Improved safety realised through a Vision Zero approach to transport safety across the area
+- A Vision Zero approach to transport safety across the area. where all people feel safety and enjoyment on our streets

-- An inclusive transport network that improves accessibility for all of our residents
+- An inclusive transport network that A Vision Zero approach to transport safety across the area. where all people feel safety and enjoyment on our streets accessibility for all of our residents

 Proposals

-We are proposing a set of 22 actions to help achieve a sustainable and reliable transport system across the Central Oxfordshire area, including three major transport proposals for Oxford City: traffic filters, a workplace parking levy and zero emission zone.
+We have proposed 23 actions to help achieve a sustainable and reliable transport system across the Central Oxfordshire area, including three major transport proposals for Oxford City: traffic filters, a workplace parking levy and zero emission zone.

 The three key projects will be subject to detailed and separate consultations to the draft Central Oxfordshire Travel plan.